Basiiic/BasicConfig/README.md

 # Installation
-Click on the green code button, select download zip. place files into your tf/cfg folder, and you're done <3
+Click on the green code button, select download zip. place the .cfg files into your tf/cfg folder, and you're done <3